chijioke-ibekwe/spring-security-jwt/README.md

 ## 🧐 About <a name = "about"></a>
 This is a fully configured Spring Security JWT module using the new Spring Boot 3 and Spring Security 6 frameworks.
-It provides all the spring security JWT starter code you need to quickly bootstrap your small to medium scale projects, allowing you to focus on your peculiar business logic.
-This project supports the following features:
+It provides spring security JWT configurations you need to quickly bootstrap your small to medium scale projects.
+This project is configured to issue self-signed JWTs which eliminate the need to introduce a standalone authorization server.
+The following features are supported:
 - User registration
 - User login using their username and password
-- User token refresh using the refresh token
-- User logout
 - API method security with user roles and permissions

 **If you find this project useful, kindly drop a star on this repo.
-I'd really appreciate it.**
+I'd really appreciate it 🙂.**

 ## 🏁 Getting Started <a name = "getting_started"></a>
 ### Prerequisites